Yellowen/blog/_posts/2014-03-19-blogging-with-jekyll.markdown

 author: yottanami
 description: Introducing Jekyll Simple static blog management system
 ---

-There is many solutions to creating a blog. but which one is the best?
+There are many solutions to creating a blog.
+But which one is the best solution?
-It dependence what do you want to do and what is your experiences .
+It depend on what do you want to do and what are your expertise.
-For a software developer [Jekyll](http://jekyllrb.com/) is a perfect way to create a blog or also a static site.As web site of Jekyll said you can easily "Transform your plain text into static websites and blogs."
+For a software developer [Jekyll](http://jekyllrb.com/) is a perfect way to create a blog or a static site.As web site of Jekyll said you can easily "Transform your plain text into static websites and blogs."
 If you are familiar with version controllers you can use it to update your blog easily.
-And don't worry about hosting, [Github](http://www.github.com) will host your project for free.
-The Github have some solutions for Jekyll on [github.io](http://www.github.io)
+And don't worry about hosting your blog, [Github](http://www.github.com) will host your project for free.
+Github have a great solution for Jekyll on [github.io](http://www.github.io)
 Jekyll have many templates and plugins to help you to create a perfect blog or static site.

-For start check [Quick-start guide](http://jekyllrb.com/docs/quickstart/) and if you are using another system and want to migrate check [migration docs](http://import.jekyllrb.com/)
+Check out [Quick-start guide](http://jekyllrb.com/docs/quickstart/) for a quick start and if you are using another system and want to migrate to **jekyll** check out[migration docs](http://import.jekyllrb.com/).